bihealth/clear-cnv/README.md

     a) For each sequencing panel a .bed file is needed following this [form](tests/testdata/panel1.bed).
 Such a file should always exist in the case of targeted sequencing.

     b) For each sequencing panel (or .bed-file containing all target informations) a simple list of the according .bam files is needed.
 An example can be found [here](tests/testdata/reassignment_p1_bamfiles.txt).
-Make sure to use absolute paths for this file on custim data.
+Make sure to use absolute paths for this file on custom data.

     c) meta-file.
 This file is a tab-separated file and one example can be found [here](tests/testdata/meta.tsv).
 To avoid any confusion, we recommend using absolute paths here again.